Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_arsonist_ignite_on_death                   0       // Whether to allow the arsonist to enable automatic triggering of their igniter on death ttt_arsonist_ignite_on_death_timer             0       // How long after the arsonist's death to trigger their igniter.
-Set to 0 to trigger instantly ttt_arsonist_ignite_on_death_notify            1       // Whether to notify other players that a arsonist's igniter is going to be triggered ttt_detectives_search_only_arsonistdouse       0       // Whether only detectives can see information about whether a corpse was doused by an arsonist and when.
+Set to 0 to trigger instantly ttt_arsonist_ignite_on_death_notify            1       // Whether to notify other players that a arsonist's igniter is going to be triggered ttt_arsonist_warn_all                          0       // Whether all players are warned when there's an arsonist in a round ttt_detectives_search_only_arsonistdouse       0       // Whether only detectives can see information about whether a corpse was doused by an arsonist and when.
 Once a detective searches a body, this information will be available to all players.
 Ignored when "ttt_detectives_search_only" is enabled.

 // Hive Mind